Interdisciplinary

 INTD 320: Nonprofit Field Study

-Internships provide student with off-campus exposure to the life and work in a professional education field of student, nonteaching certification.
-All internships must have the approval of the Education Department faculty and are supervised and evaluated by the departmental field supervisor and by a professional in the field.
-A journal and a written summary of the student’s experiences and their relationship to pertinent theories and practices of the chosen field is required.
+Internships provide students with off-campus exposure to the life and work in a professional field.
+All internships must have the approval of the Interdisciplinary Studies Department faculty and are supervised and evaluated by a supervisor and by a professional in the field.
+A journal and a written summary of the student’s experiences and their relationship to pertinent theories and practices of the chosen field are required.